 Public private partnerships (PPPs) between Resalta and a public partner mean that Resalta provides financing and implements the project, also providing maintenance services for the duration of the contract.
 Resalta recoups its investment gradually, with the public partner immediately benefiting from savings.
 Once the contract expires, the public partner benefits from the full amount of savings.

 This is one of many public-private partnerships Resalta has implemented in the region.
-Notable projects include the largest energy efficiency PPP in the region signed with the City of Ljubljana, in a consortium with Petrol, for the energy retrofit of 49 municipal buildings, as well as the public private partnership for heat energy delivery with the City of Pirot.
+Notable projects include the largest energy efficiency PPP in the region signed with the City of Ljubljana, in a consortium with Petrol, for the energy retrofit of 49 municipal buildings, as well as the public private partnership for heat supply with the City of Pirot.
 Public lighting is also a common object of public-private partnerships, with Resalta having carried out renovations in the cities of Kruševac and Petrovac na Mlavi in Serbia, along with municipalities Ada and Žabalj, and the Istrian city of Novigrad in Croatia.
 Resalta will continue to work with cities and municipalities throughout the region in its efforts to improve energy efficiency in the public sector.